easyCZ/memcached-vs-redis/dissertation/5_memcached.md

 Memcached implements its distributed protocol through consistent hashing on the client side.
 Therefore, keeping logic on the server side minimal and allowing the clients to figure out which instance to talk to.
 In order to further improve horizontal scaling properties of memcached, solutions such as Twemproxy [9] exist to support scalability of an individual shard of a distributed memcached deployment.

+The memory requirements of memcached are specified as a configration option before the memcached application is started.
+Knowing an upper bound on the amount of memory memcached can use allows memcached to claim the required memory and handle memory management itself rather than using *malloc, free or realloc*. *Slabs* are structured to be blocks of memory with 1MB allocated to them.
+Each slab belogns to a *slab group* which determines the size of each chunk inside the slab.
+By default, the minimum chunk size is 80 bytes with a hard maximum of 1MB.
+The growth factor between different slab groups is 1.25.
+Within each slab group, a Least Recently Used (LRU) eviction policy is employed effectively evicting entries least recently used within a similar memory requirement first.

+Slabs are designed to be groups of sizes under which Initially, the memory is partitioned into slabs of increasing size each containing one or more pages where entries can be stored.
+Within each slab group

 ## Configuration options